Hyojeong Son

 Graduate Student-Led Reading Program, WashU

-Led a reading group for mathematics undergraduates focusing on sandpiles.
+Led a reading group for mathematics undergraduates focused on sandpiles.

 - 2024.
-Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship — University of Washington Department of Mathematics.
+Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship — Department of Mathematics, University of Washington.

-- 2018.
-Summer Math Scholarship — Stony Brook University.
+- 2015–2018.
+Undergraduate awards: Academic Excellence Scholarships; Undergraduate Recognition Award; Summer Math Scholarship — Stony Brook University.